 Assessing a population, is it ready for collection?

-We need to get the right day because we only make one collection per year from any one population.
-If possible we ask that the land owner to monitor the progress of the plants in the populations that we have identified.
-Plant monitoring involves keeping an eye on the progress of the population of plants – when you’re out walking anyway is perfect.
+We must find the right day because we make just one collection per year from any one wild population.
+We ask the land owner to monitor the progress of the plants in the populations that we have identified.
+Plant monitoring involves keeping an eye on the progress of the seed development looking for the seed’s point of natural dispersal.

-It can be a tough call, to halt an arranged collection because the seeds aren’t really ready yet.
-But it’s necessary as immature seeds don’t last long in the seed bank, and conversely seeds that sat about for a time may be rotten or infested.
+It can be a tough call, to postpone an arranged collection because the seeds aren’t really ready yet, but it can be necessary as immature seeds don’t last long in the seed bank.
+Conversely if we wait too long the seeds may have fallen, rotted or become infested.
 Sometimes it’s better to wait until next year.

 Making the collection

 We collect no more than 20% of the seed available on the one day.
 This ensures we don’t harm the population going into the future.
-To get the best possible collection for the future we want to be able to sample as many individuals as we can.
+To get the best possible collection we want to sample as many individuals as we can, ideally 200.

 We calculate the number of plants and seeds in our population and for a full collection we aim for 10,000 seeds.
-This can sound like a lot, but we abide by our 20% rule in small populations.
-Mostly however there are 100’s of thousands of seeds and the hardest job is to limit the number of seeds to 10,000 whilst sampling from an ideal number of at least 200 individuals.
-Sampling this way enhances genetic diversity in the collections.
+This can sound like a lot, but we abide by our 20% rule in all populations.
+Mostly however there are plenty of seeds and it’s just a bit of a calculation to do to limit the number of seeds to 10,000 whilst sampling from 200 individuals.
+Sampling this way helps gain genetic diversity in the collections.